CourseReps/ECEN452-SP18/Students/ZhongChen/Lab11/Report_11.md

 ## Procedure

 David walked through the steps and demoed the GRL calibration for the lab.
 The setup for this calibration consisted of two horn antenna facing each other with a sheet between them.
-These horn antennas were dual polarized with a frequency range from 2GHz to 18GHz. <br>
+These horn antennas were dual polarized with a frequency range from 2GHz to 18GHz. <br><br>
 Step 1: Two-port SOLT calibration.
 This was to calibrate the cables that connected to the antennas.
 There is a sample between the antennas.
-The sample was Plexiglas that had a thickness of 5.6mm which was the same thickness of the reflect sheet.
+The sample was Plexiglas that had a thickness of 5.6mm which was the same thickness of the reflect sheet. <br>
 Step 2: Replace the sample with the metal reflect sheet.
 Once the calibration was completed, the data gathered had to go through a Time-Domain Fourier transform which allows to see where the calibration needs to be gated around.

 ## Results